 Eugene Peterson in The Message version says “You’re blessed when you’re at the end of your rope”.
 That really made me think that maybe we’ve got this blessing idea wrong.
 We shout about how we are blessed and favoured when we pray for a parking space and get one, but Jesus is saying “No. When you are grieving that’s when you are blessed cause you’ve got me”.
 I started to understand the idea that what this blessing is, is presence.
 God is on our side when we are at the bottom of life.
 So that’s where the inspiration for this project came from.

 I started talking about this and having conversations about this and little by little I started meeting people who kind of embodied something of this.
 Google did this study of their employees where they assumed that their most successful employees were going to be the ones that had the highest qualifications and were the best at their technical jobs.
 But they discovered over 20 years that their best employees were those who showed empathy, listened well and could collaborate with people they disagree with.
 In our striving to be the best and be successful we have forgotten to integrate and interact with each other and that is what the beatitudes invite us into.

-MP: What struck me of some of the stories in the book was that it speaks of a real world faith.
-It is not a sermon or text book faith but a faith of someone in a world that is very broken.
+What struck me of some of the stories in the book was that it speaks of a real-world faith.
+It is not a sermon or textbook faith but a faith of someone in a world that is very broken.
 It’s a faith that is not trying to answer difficult questions.
 It is simply stories of how people are trying to figure this out and what is real to them in a world where we do not have all the answers.
 Would you agree with this?

-If you want to learn more about Stu G’s Beatitudes Project you can watch the trailer below.
+If you want to learn more about the Stu G Beatitudes Project you can watch the trailer below.